 If you want to earn more interest on your funds than checking accounts do, you should consider opening a business savings account.

-Don’t worry.
-This regulation no longer applies, but many banks still rely on this rule.
-So, it depends on your preferred bank that how it limits your transactions.
+Although this regulation no longer applies, many banks still rely on this rule.
+So, it depends on your preferred bank and how it limits your transactions.

 Another con is that you are not able to write checks from your saving accounts.